ZephyrusProjects/HNS/README.md

 # Hide N Seek B-Hop
-A team based jumping game mode for Garry's mod.
+A team based jumping game mode for Garry's Mod.
 I hope you guys enjoy it!

 #### Installation Instructions:
 To install the game mode on your server simply drag and drop all files/folders in the __HNS-master__ folder to your servers root __/garrysmod__ directory.